tenstorrent/tt-low-level-documentation/data_movement_doc/perf_plots/Performance Plots.md

 ### One to One Packet Sizes

-![One to One Packet Sizes](./wormhole_b0/images/One%20to%20One%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [Markdown file](./wormhole_b0/csv/One%20to%20One%20Packet%20Sizes.csv).
+![One to One Packet Sizes](./wormhole_b0/images/One%20to%20One%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [csv](./wormhole_b0/csv/One%20to%20One%20Packet%20Sizes.csv).

 Bandwidth in steady state, with > 2KB packet sizes, is close to theoretical max.
 Under 2KB, the bandwidth is limitted by either the RISC latency or by the NOC sending from L1 latency.